 Also, in many ways, our theoretical 400 level economics courses (described below) are a better direct technical preparation, and are much more useful for getting letter writers.
 Taking math classes should be done in addition to those courses, not instead of them.
 With that said, for many fields you will find the tools of advanced mathematics classes, and the rigor of doing proofs, directly useful.

-To plan for getting into a top PhD program directly out of your undergrad, you could (1) try to get a good mark on a difficult math course on your transcript (or a number of less difficult ones), and (2) use it as an indicator to yourself of whether you are well suited to graduate economics or finance.
+Getting into a top PhD program directly out of your undergrad is difficult and with the massive number of predoc programs the strategy is not obvious.
+But to maximize the chances from your undergraduate courses you could (1) try to get a good mark on a difficult math course on your transcript (or a number of less difficult ones), and (2) use it as an indicator to yourself of whether you are well suited to graduate economics or finance.
 This will require some early planning in your course selection

 Ordered Course Selection (for students interested in a PhD)

 MATH 200: Calculus 3